How to Stain Wood

 Wood stains that are typically sold in home improvement stores usually come in pint or quart-sized cans.
-If you wanted to have a large amount of stain colors, it would take a rather large amount of money to purchase a lot—and you would not need a large amount of all colors.
-Instead, I discuss how to use other craft materials to stain wood, so that any color can be used to stain wood without a huge investment in dozens of cans of commercial stains.
+If you wanted to have a large number of stain colors, it would take a rather large amount of money to purchase a lot—and you would not need a large amount of all colors.
+Instead, I discuss how to use other craft materials to stain wood so that any color can be used without a huge investment in dozens of cans of commercial stains.

 The main difference between a dye and pigment is that a dye actually dissolves in the vehicle it’s mixed with.
-Therefore, this males dye stains by far the deepest stains for wood because the dye particles are so tiny in solution.
+This makes dye stains by far the deepest stains for wood because the dye particles are so tiny in solution.
 Also, dyes tend be transparent and not that lightfast.

 1. Stain With Latex Paint